Working with Invoices

 - The Invoice page is found in the Products & Payments folder and has various views to help you determine whether any records have outstanding balances or need to be reassigned.

-- Individuals can interact with their own Invoice records and pay the outstanding balance on the My Purchase History page of the Portal.
+- Individuals can interact with their own Invoice records and pay the outstanding balance on the My Purchase History page of the Portal as long as Invoice Detail and Payment Detail records are configured properly.
+See the Payment FAQ article for more information.

 - Invoices are created either through: an online payment, the "Add a Payment" tool, or by clicking on "new" from the Invoice page in rare cases.